vctls/bookmark_keywords/README.md

-This Android app attempts to replicate the behaviour of Firefox [bookmark keywords](https://kb.mozillazine.org/Using_keyword_searches), a little known, barely documented feature of the browser, that was dropped entirely from the mobile version and could as well end up being removed from the desktop version.
+This Android app attempts to replicate the behaviour of Firefox [bookmark keywords](https://kb.mozillazine.org/Using_keyword_searches), a little known, barely documented feature of the browser, that was dropped entirely from the mobile version and could end up being removed from the desktop version as well.
 This feature is also know as [“smart bookmarks”](https://en.wikipedia.org/wiki/Smart_bookmark), and appears in other browsers too, natively or through add-ons, with some variations.